semgrep/semgrep-docs/docs/getting-started/quickstart.md

     <TabItem value='Docker'>

-    :::info Prerequisite
+    :::info Prerequisites
     Ensure that you have the [Docker installed](https://docs.docker.com/desktop/) before proceeding.
     :::

-    1. Pull the latest image, and confirm the version:
+    1. Pull the latest image and confirm the version:

         ```console
         docker pull returntocorp/semgrep